pumpncode/Challenger-Deep/README.md

 - `{id = "rental_rate_increase_all", value = x}` - Rental rate increases by x every round.
 - `{id = "perishable_rounds", value = x}` - Perishable Jokers will be debuffed after x rounds.

+- `"enable_all_stickers"` - Every sticker featured in Challenger Deep rules can be found on Jokers. (sorry in advance)
 ### Shop

 - `{id = "reroll_cost_increase", value = x}` - Successive rerolls cost $x more each (e.g. when this is 1 (the default value), reroll 1 costs $5, reroll 2 costs $6 etc)